AriFordsham/GHCWiki/Visual-Studio-Code.md

-This page describes how to easily setup Visual Studio Code (VSCode) for GHC development.
-This includes Language Server Protocol (LSP) support for Haskell and C files.
+This page describes how to easily setup [Visual Studio Code](https://code.visualstudio.com/) (VSCode) for GHC development.
+This includes [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP) support for Haskell and C files.
 The former is accomplished by using [`ghcide`](https://github.com/digital-asset/ghcide), the latter by [`ccls`](https://github.com/MaskRay/ccls).

 The whole procedure is very similar to that described for [Spacemacs](spacemacs).
 If you miss somethings here, it might be on that other page.
-However, this page should be self-contained.
+However, this page should be self-contained (with some links to other pages to reduce duplication in the wiki).

 # Plan